 I did not find any emails from them until I looked at my spam so it looked like I was avoiding them.
 I informed them by email that I was waiting for my tax return because I saw that there was a one-time Maintenance increase for an owner agreed on repairs.
 I have asked them to work with me but...
 Read more »

 If they never sent you paper bills, you may have an argument that they did not give you notice.
 If that does not work, you may have an attorney negotiate with the collection agency.
 Most timeshare companies use the same collection companies.
-I've found that they'll typically negotiate on the fee...Read more »
+I've found that they'll typically negotiate on...Read more »

 This question can't be answered through this service.
 The contract would have to be reviewed.
 Details of the underlying situation would have to be gathered.
 To get competent, useful advice, you'll likely need to schedule a meeting with an attorney.